About The Doane Observatory

 Our Observatory is often staffed by trained Adler Planetarium telescope volunteers!
 Interested in becoming a volunteer?
 Visit our Volunteer page to find out more.

-The Adler Planetarium is grateful to the Doctor Scholl Foundation for supporting the Doane Observatory.
+The Adler Planetarium is grateful to the Petrovich Family Foundation and Jeff Rothstein for their leadership and generous support of the Doane Observatory renovation.

 Seeing Is Believing